ibs13/voting-platform/README.md

 # Voting Platform

-A full-stack election platform for managing small organization elections with separate admin and voter flows.
+A full-stack election management platform for small organizations, alumni associations, clubs, and similar groups.

-The platform supports election management, candidate and voter management, CSV import, OTP-based voter login, secret ballot submission, turnout tracking, and results publishing after an election is closed.
+The platform provides separate admin and voter flows.
+Admins can manage elections, candidates, voters, CSV imports, turnout tracking, and results publishing.
+Voters can log in with email OTP, access an active ballot, vote once, and view results only after the election is closed.

-Built with **ASP.NET Core Web API** on the backend and **React + TypeScript** on the frontend.
+Built with **ASP.NET Core Web API**, **React**, **TypeScript**, and **PostgreSQL**.

 ---